Business Bridge Loans 101: How They Can Help Your Small Business

 4. Merchant Cash Advance

 A merchant cash advance is perhaps the most straightforward type of short-term bridge financing.
-An alternative lender simply gives you a predetermined amount of money upfront, and you’re able to spend this as you see fit.
+An alternative lender simply provides a predetermined amount of money upfront—called an advance—which can be used to cover day-to-day operations or potentially finance a business working capital needs.
+You're able to spend this as per your business needs.

-In addition to repaying the cash with interest, however, you also have to pay the lender with a small percentage of your sales.
-This can make a merchant cash advance a significantly more expensive option than other types of bridge loans, especially for businesses that turn a healthy profit.
+However, in addition to repaying the cash with a flat cost, you also have to repay the funder with a small percentage of your future sales.
+This can turn a merchant cash advance into a significantly more expensive option than other types of bridge loans, particularly for businesses that churn out a healthy profit during busy periods.
+Comprehensive documentation is not typically required, making the process relatively smoother.

 Pros: